epfl-ada/ada-2021-project-quotebankers/README.md

 - [ ] Add clustering to website (Matheus)
 - [ ] Add button to link to web-app
 - [ ] Remove plotly bar from plots
+- [ ] reduce img size
+- [ ] change beginning text by "how to be ON the radar"